6 Gold Coast wineries you’ve never heard of

 Artistic folk listen up as this stop is bound to blow your creative mind, with the natural aspect and creations of Arthur Hamblin’s Australian Outback art gallery.

 The winery is famous for their two varieties of grape – Verdelho and Chambourcin, which is now producing a sought-after Rosé.

 Sip wine and dine in the restaurant overlooking Wild Duck Lake, a huge swimming pool for native wildlife.
 Later, explore the surrounding rainforest on Prime Ministers Way to the Cathedral Caves, home to hundreds of glow-worms where tours operate daily.

-The Cedar Creek Estate Vineyard & Winery Cellar Door is open Monday to Friday from 10am to 4pm and Saturday and Sunday from 10am to 5pm.
+The Cedar Creek Estate Vineyard & Winery Cellar Door is open daily from 10am to 4pm.

 Don’t feel like driving?

 Let your hair down and opt to explore the cellar doors with a Cork ’n Fork guided winery tour.